zhangbsn-gt/developer.gov.sg/collections/_technologies/digital-identity/sgfindex.md

   <figcaption>Fig 1: Kendrick Lee, Director, Trusted Data Division, National Digital Identity, GovTech receiving the award for SGFinDex at the INSPIRE Tech Awards 2021 ceremony.</figcaption>
 </figure>

-The developers of SGFinDex also takes great pride in the following features and principles that drives the development of SGFinDex:
+The developers of SGFinDex take great pride in the following features and principles that drives the development of SGFinDex:

 -	**Highly scalable national infrastructure**: Powered by the National Digital Identity tech stack, the public digital infrastructure of SGFinDex can be extended and replicated to other industries beyond the finance sector.